1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is this salsa spicy?

 Absolutely.
-It pairs beautifully with grilled chicken, fish, or shrimp, and adds a tropical twist to tacos and rice bowls.
+It is a perfect match with grilled chicken, fish or shrimp and can also provide a tropical flavor in tacos and rice bowls.

 Can I make it ahead of time?